ImageMagick/Usage-Markdown/anim_basics/index.md

 ### Coalesced Animations {#coalesced}

-A '**Coalesced Animation**' is basically a image sequence that shows what an animation should look like when displayed to a user after each 'dispose/overlay' cycle.
+A '**Coalesced Animation**' is basically an image sequence that shows what an animation should look like when displayed to a user after each 'dispose/overlay' cycle.
 The images are basically as you would see them if you were looking at an actual 'film strip' of the animation.
 It is the simplified and completely un-optimized form of any animation.

-This naming convention is from the name of the IM "`-coalesce`" operator that is used to convert GIF disposal animations, into a un-optimized 'Coalesced Animation'.
+This naming convention is from the name of the IM "`-coalesce`" operator that is used to convert GIF disposal animations, into an un-optimized 'Coalesced Animation'.

 Most video formats (MPEG, AVI etc) are actually also 'Coalesced Animations' by their very nature.
 However these also tend not to have any transparent pixels, and generally have a constant time delay between the frames of the animation.